GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # New Frames

-## MC_CHANNEL_ANNOUNCE {#channel-announce-frame}
+## MC_ANNOUNCE {#channel-announce-frame}

-Once a server learns that a client supports multicast through its transport parameters, it can send one or multiple MC_CHANNEL_ANNOUNCE frames (type=TBD-11..TBD-12) to share information about available channels with the client.
+Once a server learns that a client supports multicast through its transport parameters, it can send one or multiple MC_ANNOUNCE frames (type=TBD-11..TBD-12) to share information about available channels with the client.
-The MC_CHANNEL_ANNOUNCE frame contains the properties of a channel that do not change during its lifetime and the initial AEAD key that is applicable until a new one is received in a MC_CHANNEL_KEY frame.
+The MC_ANNOUNCE frame contains the properties of a channel that do not change during its lifetime and the initial AEAD key that is applicable until a new one is received in a MC_KEY frame.

-MC_CHANNEL_ANNOUNCE frames are formatted as shown in {{fig-mc-channel-announce}}.
+MC_ANNOUNCE frames are formatted as shown in {{fig-mc-channel-announce}}.

 ~~~
-MC_CHANNEL_ANNOUNCE Frame {
+MC_ANNOUNCE Frame {
   Type (i) = TBD-11..TBD-12 (experiments use 0xff3e811/0xff3e812),
   ID Length (8),
   Channel ID (8..160),